bengtmartensson/IrpTransmogrifier/README.md

 Using the option `--input`, instead the content of a file can be taken as input, containing sequences to be analyzed, one per line, blank lines ignored.
-Using the option `--namedinput`, the sequences may have names, immediately preceeding the signal.
+Using the option `--namedinput`, the sequences may have names, immediately preceeding the sequence.
+In both cases, the data is taken as IrSequences.
+IrSignals, with intro-, repeat-, and ending, are coerced into IrSequences.

 In the Harctoolbox world, IR sequences start with a flash (mark) and ends with a non-zero gap (space).
 In some other "worlds", the last gap is omitted.
 These signal